miguelfrde/sodascript/CONTRIBUTING.md

     ```$ rake test```

+4. Check your test code coverage by opening `coverage/index.html`, try to cover as much as possible.

-4. If your tests passed push your feature to Github:
+5. If your tests passed push your feature to Github:

     ```$ git push origin <your-feature-name>```

-5. Go to Github and create a pull request.
+6. Go to Github and create a pull request.
 If you are using `hub` aliased as `git` just run:

     ```$ git pull-request```